huangkk99/Meta-RL-for-fast-spectrum-sharing/README.md

 Environment_meta: The environment, of which the five key factors can be changed to generate different tasks.
 sarltrain_ppo: The training code for a single task.
 It can be used to learn from scratch and fine-tune the meta parameters.
 metatrain_ppo_test: The code for meta training.

+The whole process:
+1. Run the metatrain_ppo_test.py to obtain the meta parameters, 2.
+Use the meta parameters as the initialization to adapt them to the new environment.